brbocchi/game-connect4/README.md

 # Connect4

-Connect4 is a two-payer game in which we need to connect 4 pieces of the same color (horizontally, vertically or diagonally) in order to win game.
+Connect4 is a two-player game in which we need to connect 4 pieces of the same color (horizontally, vertically or diagonally) in order to win game.

 ## Installation instructions

 All files must be in the same folder.
-Some design won't load without a internet connection (fontawesome design)
+Some design won't load without a internet connection (fontawesome design).

 ## How to play